conductor-sdk/conductor-go/README.md

 ### Step 3: Running the application

-The application is going to start the Greet worker, which will execute tasks of type "greet" and it will register the workflow created in [step 1](#step-1-creating-the-workflow-by-code).
+The application is going to start the Greet worker (to execute tasks of type "greet") and it will register the workflow created in [step 1](#step-1-creating-the-workflow-by-code).

-Let's take a look at the variable declaration in [examples/hello_world/main.go](examples/hello_world/main.go).
+To begin with, let's take a look at the variable declaration in [examples/hello_world/main.go](examples/hello_world/main.go).

 ```go